Himanshunitrr/jaume-lab-assignment/README.md

 * LLM-based instruction expansion pipeline.
 * It can be any component that you feel most comfortable implementing.
 Being small is not a problem, but it has to be justified and clean.

+Implemented instruction dataset curation for a small sample (which can be scaled to a larger dataset) using Claude-3 using PanopTILs dataset.
+Prompts can be further refined.
+(A lot of things are still not grounded like T cells etc as the dataset did not had those annotations).

+notebooks/panopTIL.ipynb: Looked at the dataset and visualized some samples.
+Found few images dont have exhaustive annotations so skipped them using a threshold of exclude label / tissue area (which should be less than 0.1)

+notebooks/instruction_curation.ipynb: Implemented the instruction dataset curation pipeline using Claude-3 on just 5 images.
+(Can be scaled to a larger dataset).

+(Special tokens and overall structure of the output will different for the final VLM training depending on the architecture and the dataset class.)

 ---

 ## 📚 References